ericoporto/ags-manual-wiki/Settingupthegame.md

 to click on the character.
 If Clickable is enabled, then the character will be interactable, like the way things worked in Sierra games.
-If it is not enabled then the character works like the main character did in Lucasarts games - if you move the cursor over him or click to look, speak, etc, then the game will ignore the character and respond to whatever is behind him.
+If it is not enabled then the character works like the main character did in LucasArts games - if you move the cursor over him or click to look, speak, etc, then the game will ignore the character and respond to whatever is behind him.